docker/docs/engine/userguide/storagedriver/overlayfs-driver.md

 OverlayFS.
 The procedure assumes that the Docker daemon is in a stopped state.

 > **Caution:** If you have already run the Docker daemon on your Docker host
-> and have images you want to keep, `push` them Docker Hub or your private
+> and have images you want to keep, `push` them to Docker Hub or your private
 > Docker Trusted Registry before attempting this procedure.

 1. If it is running, stop the Docker `daemon`.